Medicago lupulina

-Medicago lupulina, commonly known as black medick, nonesuch, or hop clover, is a plant of dry grassland belonging to the legume or clover family.
-Plants of the genus Medicago, or bur clovers, are closely related to the true clovers (Trifolium) and sweet clover (Melilotus).
-Like the true clovers, black medick has three leaflets and a small, yellow flower closely resembling those of lesser trefoil.
-Black medick belongs to the same genus as alfalfa.
+Medicago lupulina, commonly known as black medick, nonesuch, or hop clover, is a plant of dry grassland belonging to Fabaceae, the legume or clover family.
+It is native to Africa and Eurasia, and has been naturalized elsewhere.

 Names

-The generic name Medicago is derived, via Latin medica, from Ancient Greek Μηδική "Median", because alfalfa was believed to have been introduced from the region of Media (now in Iran) in antiquity.
+The generic name Medicago is derived, via Latin medica, from Ancient Greek Μηδική "Median", because alfalfa (in the same genus). was believed to have been introduced from the region of Media (now in Iran) in antiquity.
 The specific name lupulina means "wolf-like", and refers to the hop, or willow-wolf.
 Its scientific name is a translation of the common name hop clover (or hop-clover), which is also used for several members of the genus Trifolium.

 Also spelled "medic" or "meddick", the plant is known by a number of alternate names, including nonesuch, black nonesuch, black medic clover, hop clover, hop medic, black clover, black hay, blackweed, English trefoil, hop trefoil, and yellow trefoil.
 Some of these names are also applied to wildflowers of the related genera Trifolium and Melilotus.

 Description

 Medicago lupulina is an annual or short-lived perennial plant, growing each year from adventitious buds on the roots.
 Mature plants measure from 15 to 80 cm in height, with fine stems often lying flat at the beginning of growth and later erecting.
 The leaves are compound, each with three oval leaflets, carried on a short petiole; the center leaflet usually has a longer petiole.
 The leaflets are hairy, toothed toward the tip, and differ from those of the similar Trifolium dubium in that they end in a short point.

-Black medick has small (2–3 mm) yellow flowers grouped in tight bunches (compact racemes).
+The species has small (2–3 millimetre) yellow flowers grouped in tight bunches (compact racemes).
 On larger plants the flower heads may reach 8 mm or more.
 The fruit is a single-seeded pod, 1.5 to 3 mm in diameter, that does not open upon maturation, but hardens and turns black when ripe.
 Each pod contains a single amber-colored seed.

-Like other legumes, the roots of black medick contain nodules hosting nitrogen-fixing bacteria.
+Like other legumes, the roots contain nodules hosting nitrogen-fixing bacteria.
 Plants that survive for more than one year may develop a deep tap root.

+Similar species

+Medicago plants are closely related to the true clovers (Trifolium) and sweet clover (Melilotus).
+Like the true clovers, M. lupulina has three leaflets and a small, yellow flower closely resembling those of T. dubium (lesser hop trefoil).
+Other examples include T. campestre (hop trefoil), T. aureum (large hop trefoil), and Oxalis stricta (yellow woodsorrel).